 These homemade mochi waffles are soft and spongy on the inside and crisp on the outside.
-It is by far the easiest mochi waffle recipe to make, and I include several some fun flavors to try!
+It is by far the easiest mochi waffle recipe to make, and I include several fun flavors to try!
 Make them in under 20 minutes!

-When you walk into The Game Parlour, you see a small area to order.
+Walking into The Game Parlour, you see a small area to order.
 The place is filled with tables and a gigantic collection of board games.
 There must be thousands of different board games you can play!

-Everything is gluten free on the menu and they have an extension of sweet and savory mochi waffle recipes to try!
-My son and I decided we needed to create mochi waffles for ourselves since we don't get to San Francisco that often.
+Everything is gluten free on the menu, and they have an extension of sweet and savory mochi waffle recipes to try!
+My son and I decided we needed to create mochi waffles for ourselves since we don’t get to San Francisco that often.

 What is Mochiko Flour?

 Mochiko flour is a Japanese sweet rice flour that is naturally gluten free.
-This rice flour is also called glutinous rice flour, but don't worry, it doesn't have gluten that is dangerous for those with Celiac or gluten intolerance.
-It is milled to a powder fine texture, making it smooth.
+This rice flour is also called glutinous rice flour, but don’t worry, it doesn’t have gluten that is dangerous for those with Celiac or gluten intolerance.
+It is milled to a powder-fine texture, making it smooth.
 It is used in both sweet and savory recipes.

-You can find sweet rice flour at most grocery stores, or at Asian grocery stores.
+You can find sweet rice flour at most grocery stores or at Asian grocery stores.

-If you are wondering what else you can make with Mochiko, try these Black Sesame Mochi Muffins too!
+If you are wondering what else you can make with Mochiko, try these Black Sesame Mochi Muffins, too!

-- All you need are six simple ingredients to make these homemade waffles.
+2. All you need are six simple ingredients to make these homemade waffles.
 This is such an easy recipe.

-- You can flavor these homemade mochi waffles in several delicious ways.
+3. You can flavor these homemade mochi waffles in several delicious ways.
 They are a delicious sweet treat!

-- They are perfect for both sweet and savory recipes!
+4. They are perfect for both sweet and savory recipes!
 Mochi rice flour has a sweet flavor, but it works really well in savory recipes too.

-- If you don't have a waffle maker, use the batter to make pancakes.
+5. If you don’t have a waffle maker, use the batter to make pancakes.

 If you love mochi as much as we do, you will also want to try these Japanese mochi recipes: Hawaiian Butter Mochi and Matcha Mochi recipes.